Databases and Information Systems: Virtual Teaching

 If you do not want this, we also use the separate public RocketChat "dbis" chat.

-- In the "Intro to Databases" BSc lecture, team members can answer questions
+- In the "Intro to Databases" BSc lecture, team members are answering questions

-during the lecture there (they can then also notify me about problems).
+during the lecture there (they can then also notify the lecturing person

-- In the smaller lectures, posting there "rings" on my laptop, so I can react.
+- In the smaller lectures, posting there "rings" on the lecturer's computer.

 A really dirty spreadsheet about using BBB&RC.